Azure/ResourceModules/docs/wiki/The library - Module design.md

 > **Note:** _The deployment and its GUID can NOT be used to track [Azure Consumed Revenue (ACR)](https://docs.microsoft.com/en-us/azure/marketplace/azure-partner-customer-usage-attribution)._
 >
-> _If you want to track it, we recommend to implement it on the consuming template's level (i.e. the workload/solution) and apply the required naming format `'pid-<GUID>'` (without the suffix)._
+> _If you want to track consumption, we recommend to implement it on the consuming template's level (i.e. the workload/solution) and apply the required naming format `'pid-<GUID>'` (without the suffix)._